Fiware/showcase.gsma.dataModels/specs/PointOfInterest/README.md

 # Point Of interest

-This folder contains all the code related to a harmonized NGSIv2 endpoint.
+This folder contains all the code related to a harmonized NGSI v2 endpoint.

 Such endpoint serves entities of type `PointOfInterest`.
 Data comes from different sources: